Building & Climate

-ENVI-met estimates the energy and exchange processes between the open space and indoor environment.
+Estimation of the energy and exchange processes between open space and indoor environment

-Buildings constitute the interface between the indoor world and the outdoor climate.
+The microclimatic conditions in the immediate vicinity of a building have a decisive influence on the energy conditions of the building system.
 To understand how the dynamics of the urban climate impact a building’s energy consumption, an integrated model of building physics is essential.

-Sustainable and resilient planning solutions require looking at the underlying processes at a variety of scales – from the reflectivity of a single construction material to the impact of a building arrangement at a neighborhood scale.
+ENVI-met enables the development of sustainable design solutions, from the analysis of the reflectivity of a single construction material to the impact of a building arrangement at a neighborhood scale.

-The trend towards urbanization has made it increasingly important to study the impact of urban climate on the thermal warming trends at a regional and global scale, as well as the impact on the energy consumption of buildings.
-Buildings can be seen as the atomic units of the urban metabolism – the energy exchange processes at the outer envelope of a building modifies local microclimate conditions that influence the broader urban climate.
+The trend towards urbanization has made it increasingly important to study the impact of urban climate on thermal warming at a regional and global scale, as well as on the impact on the energy consumption of buildings.

 With ENVI-met you can analyze the energy performance of each building in the model domain in parallel with the calculation of the outdoor microclimate conditions.